-The first day was planned for two of my guests.
+The first day of wild steelhead fishing was planned for two of my guests.

 Jon, Mike and I were to fish the following day with guide Ben.
 He met us at 7:45 after we filled our bellies with a hearty breakfast and coffee.
 We drove about 20 minutes to the river and began our float.
 First drift from the boat, I landed a small dolly varden then the next cast I stuck a BIG steelhead, and just then Mike hooked up with a good one too!
 I laughed of excitement and awe in the fact we just started the day out and already hooked two fish.
 Unfortunately, Mikes fish popped off after a short battle but I was able to land mine.
 He was a beautiful 15 pound male.
 My day was made.